Russia-Trump: Who's who in the drama to end all dramas?

 It's been a while since all of this happened, so let's remind you of the key players in this season.

 Who is he?
 Donald Trump, the billionaire candidate (who by Season Three is the 45th president of the United States).
 If you really need a refresher, here's his life story.

-Key plot line As Donald Trump was busy traversing the country canvassing for votes, US intelligence officials said Russia hacked into the emails of his Democratic rivals.
+Key plot line As Donald Trump is busy traversing the country canvassing for votes in Season One, Russia hacks into the emails of his Democratic rivals, investigators later say.

 The question is why?
 Was the Kremlin trying to alter the outcome of the election, and what did Trump and his campaign know?

 What, if anything, did Donald Trump do to try to cover things up in the ongoing Russia investigation?

 Who is he?
 He was Trump's campaign chairman before being forced to quit over his ties to Russian oligarchs and Ukraine.